Find your care

 As leaders in East-West Medicine, our experts are here to deliver exceptional care.

-The UCLA Center for East-West Medicine (CEWM) offers Fellowships on Integrative Medicine to physicians who have recently completed an ACGME-accredited residency program in internal medicine or primary care.
+The UCLA Center for East-West Medicine (CEWM) offers Fellowship Training in Integrative Medicine to physicians who have recently completed an ACGME-accredited residency program in internal medicine or family medicine.

 Graduates will be equipped to integrate their prior western biomedical training with TCM care and integrative health principles to evaluate and care for a wide range of patient conditions regardless of illness severity or comorbidities.
 This expertise will be applied across both settings of primary care and subspecialty practice, and will help broaden the available toolkit of the practicing physician and evolving healer.

 Our Center’s Mission is to achieve our mission of improving health, well-being and the quality of life of all people by blending the best of Modern Western medicine with Traditional Chinese Medicine (TCM) and providing healthcare that is safe, effective, affordable and accessible, we are dedicated to training the next generation of physicians who will become experts in Integrative East-West Medicine.

 Under the Department of Medicine at UCLA David Geffen School of Medicine, the Center for East-West Medicine is a busy, outpatient consultative practice that sees nearly 40,000 patient visits annually across four clinical sites, with referrals from the entire UCLA primary care and subspecialty network including pain management, rheumatology, neurology, gastroenterology, women’s health, cardiology, allergy/immunology, sports medicine, orthopedics, head and neck surgery and thoracic surgery.

 - Chronic pain conditions such as fibromyalgia, neuropathy, and failed back syndromes